 WordPress is a popular content management tool used to create websites.
 It is popular because you can use it for free, and more importantly, you don’t need any specialized coding knowledge.

-In this managed WordPress hosting, your service provider will handle the technical side of running a WordPress website – updating the software, maintaining backups, caches, and more.
+In this managed WordPress hosting, your internet service provider will handle the technical side of running a WordPress website – updating the software, maintaining backups, caches, and more.
 This allows you to focus more on the content and design aspects of your website.

 Managed WordPress hosting is significantly more expensive than shared hosting and can cost you upwards of $35 per month.
 If you get a lot of visitors on your site and you don’t have much experience with the technical side of WordPress, this is a great option for you.